37 Lord of the Rings Trivia Questions [With Answers]

 Answer: He hopes it will save his people in Gondor.

-Why it stumps people: The easy read is greed.
-The films lean into his intensity, and casual viewers walk away thinking he just wanted power.
-His real motivation is more tragic: Gondor is crumbling, his father is desperate, and Boromir genuinely believes the Ring could be used as a weapon to save his city.
-He’s wrong, but he’s not selfish.
-That makes his fall harder to categorize in a multiple-choice format.
+Greed is the lazy read, and the films feed it.
+They lean on his intensity, so casual viewers leave thinking he just wanted power for himself.
+The truth is sadder.
+Gondor is crumbling, his father is desperate, and Boromir truly believes the Ring could be turned into a weapon to save his city.
+He’s wrong.
+He isn’t selfish.

 Hard Lord of the Rings Trivia Questions (27–37)